(Houses close promptly at

 There will be a performance, by talented Debra Zuill, of Sojourner Truth’s “Ain’t I a Woman?”
 Sojourner gave this speech in 1851 as she bravely battled against many black women’s social injustices and lack of freedoms.

-Homemade food will be served in the Church Hall throughout the day as well as a home-baked goods booth, handmade craft items and Grandma’s Garret.
-The Hurley Library will have their gigantic book sale; the Hurley Genealogical Society and the Hurley Heritage Museum will be open, to the public; within walking distance visit two antique shops and numerous community yard sales.
+Homemade food will be served in the Church Hall throughout the day as well as a home-baked goods booth.
+The Hurley Library will have their book sale; the Hurley Genealogical Society and the Hurley Heritage Museum will be open to the public; within walking distance visit two antique shops and numerous community yard sales.